danbev/learning-ruby/README.md

 # Learning Ruby
-The sole project of this project is to learn Ruby and the environment and tools around it.
+The sole purpose of this project is to learn Ruby and the environment and tools around it.

 ## Installation